German Immigrants in Australia & their Influence on it’s Culture

 Many German recipes and food specialties made the passage down under with the migrants and their enjoyment has continued through to today.
 Blutwurst, Leberwurst, Mettwurst, and Weißwurst are all well known as well as sauerkraut and Streuselkuchen.

 Today, modern Germany has become an important economic partner of Australia and there are many German businesses that have a significant presence in the country.
 Over 100,000 Australian students are learning German as a language and a new wave of visitors are on the move in both directions.
 Young and older Australians regularly visit Germany as part of a wider visit to Europe, some of them staying and making Germany their home.
 At the same time, thousands of German tourists travel to Australia every year, over 200,000 alone from Germany last year!

 Germany is an important trading partner with Australia and many Germans these days earmark Australia as a destination for work, study, and travel as well as do business.
-It is a continuation of a long but not well-known tradition of German Australian connections that has endured since German migrants first made their way down under in the early phases of European colonization.
+It is a continuation of a long but not well-known tradition of Germany vs Australia connections that has endured since German migrants first made their way down in the early phases of European colonization.
 There is a strong Australian German connection in several parts of Southern Australia, especially Victoria and South Australia.
-The best known German contribution to Australian culture is the wine growing region of the Barossa Valley where German traditions are still kept alive today, especially food and drink.
+The best known German contribution to Australian culture is the wine-growing region of the Barossa Valley where German traditions are still kept alive today, especially food and drink.